How a Centralized Product Catalog Revolutionizes a Telco’s BSS Offerings

 9. Secured Access

-A product catalog should provide role-based authentication for creating offers, editing offers, read-only access, deleting offers, creating features, etc. This administrative aspect helps in maintaining authorized access, reducing human error.
+A product catalog should provide role-based authentication for creating offers, editing offers, read-only access, deleting offers, creating features, and so on.
+This administrative aspect helps in maintaining authorized access, reducing human error.

 10. Flexible Deployment Options